Dr L Lonsdale

 Dr Laura Lonsdale, MA (Oxon), PhD.

-Associate Professor in Spanish, Fellow of The Queen’s College
+Associate Professor in Modern Spanish Literature, Fellow of The Queen’s College

 Multilingualism and Modernity: Barbarisms in Spanish and American Literature.
-Forthcoming with Palgrave Macmillan (2017).
+London: Palgrave Macmillan, 2018.
+New Comparisons in World Literature (series editors Pablo Mukherjee and Neil Lazarus).

 The Routledge Companion to Iberian Studies.
 London: Routledge, 2017.
 Co-edited with Javier Muñoz-Basols and Manuel Delgado.